 If you have forgotten the passcode, you are provided with options to sign in either with a user name and password or a token depending on the settings configured by your administrator.How to Set Up an Application Passcode

-If your admin has configured to authenticate Boxer using a passcode or user name and password with SSO disabled, you must create an application-level passcode.
+If your admin has configured to authenticate Boxer using a passcode or user name and password with SSO deactivated, you must create an application-level passcode.
 While accessing Workspace ONE Boxer for the first time, you are prompted to set up the application passcode.
 You can use the same passcode on subsequent launches.

 Use PIV-D Manager to Enroll into Workspace ONE Boxer